-The shift and throttle controls on your boat may vary depending on the engines used.
-The following description is typical of most cable and electronic inboard/outboard remote controls.
-Refer to the engine or control manual for specific information on the controls installed on your Boat.
+The shift and throttle controls on your boat may vary slightly depending on the engines used.
+The following description is typical of most electronic IPS remote controls.
+Refer to the engine or control manual for specific information on the controls installed on your boat.